 Throughout the MKARNS, a total of 165 acres would need to be restored through the above mitigation efforts to offset the loss of 165 AAHUs throughout the 50-year project life.
 This was demonstrated in the habitat models through the relocation or creation of gravel bar habitat as described above.
 Opportunities to accomplish this mitigation are abundant throughout the MKARNS system.
 Future agency coordination efforts will refine that list to identify the most appropriate sites that avoid and minimize adverse impacts to recreation, navigation, and adjacent non-aquatic lands while maximizing aquatic habitat output and success.
+Additionally, future site-specific coordination efforts will establish more specific success criteria to ensure the long-term viability of gravel bar mitigation.

 The existing habitat type on which the constructed gravel bars would be located is expected to be open water substrates in areas where this habitat type currently does not exist, but conditions are suitable for it.
+Flow charactersitics of the existing gravel bars will be evaluated, and proposed mitigation sites may be associated with new or modified dike fields to ensure flows allow for the longevity of the gravel bar mitigation.
 Because of this, the FWOP condition for anticipated mitigation would be open water with an HSI of 0 to reflect that no gravel bars exist in that area (Table 13).